-Both the 77D and the SX420 are recent models that are part of the current product line-up.
-The SX420 replaced the earlier Canon SX410, while the 77D followed on from the Canon T6s.
+Both the 77D and the SX420 have been discontinued, but can regularly be found used on ebay.
+The SX420 was replaced by the Canon SX430, while the 77D does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Is the Canon 77D better than the Canon SX420 or vice versa?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (24 vs 19.9MP) with a 12% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.

 - Richer colors: The sensor size advantage translates into images with better, more accurate colors.

 - More dynamic range: Larger sensor captures a wider spectrum of light and dark details.

 - Better low-light sensitivity: Larger sensor produces good images even in poorly lit environments.

 - Better jpgs: Has a more modern image processing engine (DIGIC 7 vs DIGIC 4+).